rduhard/tweetie/README.md

 I did not limit the amount of tweets to fetch, however, in a real world scenario we would likely want to page the requests and only request X at a time as we scroll back in the history.

+I only included 2 files of "remote" data so every time after the first remote fetch it will continue to load the second set of data (based on lastFetchTime), this is obviously wrong and was just to show the use of lastFetchTime.
+This request would be an api request using the lastFetchTime.
+You will see duplicated data each time it goes to fetch remotely, this is why.

 ## Shortcuts

 I chose not to provide user feedback in the UI while asyncrhonous calls were being made. i.e. if fetching tweets could take some time, i might provide an indication to the user that the app was working on it.